 By using our services you consent to these data practices.
 If you use our services on behalf of your company, that company consents too.

-This Privacy Notice describes how Square, Inc. and our affiliates (collectively, “Square,” “we,” and “us”) collect, use, disclose, transfer, store, retain or otherwise process your information when you (whether you are a person acting as a sole proprietor or on behalf of another business entity) apply or sign up for a Square Seller account and other services (including, but not limited to, Square Capital) through Square’s website or applications (collectively, “Services”).
+This Privacy Notice describes how Block, Inc. and our affiliates (collectively, “Square,” “we,” and “us”) collect, use, disclose, transfer, store, retain or otherwise process your information when you (whether you are a person acting as a sole proprietor or on behalf of another business entity) apply or sign up for a Square Seller account and other services (including, but not limited to, Square Capital) through Square’s website or applications (collectively, “Services”).

 This Privacy Notice applies to information collected in connection with your access to and use of our Services.
 Please read this Privacy Notice carefully.
 By continuing to interact with our Services, you are consenting to the practices described in this Privacy Notice.

 - INFORMATION WE COLLECT ABOUT YOU

 - INFORMATION WE MAY COLLECT ABOUT YOUR CUSTOMERS